nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 ## performer ##

-Who dispensed the medication if available to sender.
+Who dispensed the medication if available to the sender.

 ## References ##
 The references to the following must be carried: